Urinary tract pain constantly. Causes of bladder pain in women

 Bad habits must be abandoned, especially frequent drinking and smoking.

-Why does the bladder hurt
+Why does my bladder hurt?

 Unpleasant sensations before and after urination, when walking, before menstruation, etc. can be caused by inflammatory processes, stones and neoplasms.
 The cause of pain in the bladder is often an inflamed neck or mucous membrane of the organ.